 • Full biography or CV uploaded via the online form.

-• Links to audio or video recordings (links only, no file uploads such as MP3s) lasting approximately 4 minutes each, uploaded via the online form.
+• Links to at least 2 recent video recordings lasting approximately 4 minutes each must uploaded via the online form.
 Longer recordings can be submitted but candidates must specify the section to be heard.
-Please note that only online links to recordings can be accepted.

 • Name and email address of your referee.